zagfox/leetcode/readme.md

 Lc 273.
 Integer to English Words\
 Lc 1047.
 Remove All Adjacent Duplicates In String; using stack \
 Ring Buffer\
-Directory that can be searched by (prefix + suffix)
+Directory that can be searched by (prefix + suffix)\
+Graph shrink, shrink nodes that are singlely connected, a-b-c, becames abc.
+Input is list of edges.